Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Introduction

-DWs in cylindrical nanowires made of magnetically soft materials represent an almost textbook case for investigating 3D nanomagnetism in finite size systems.
-Nanowires exhibit geometrical rotation invariance and under some conditions, DWs may be considered as nearly one dimensional in order to reduce complexity.
-However, when the diameter exceeds approximately seven times the dipolar exchange length (\ie up to a few tens of nanometers), complex 3D magnetization textures may develop \cite{bib-FRU2015b}.
+DWs in cylindrical nanowires made of magnetically soft materials represent a textbook case for investigating 3D nanomagnetism in finite size systems.
+Indeed, nanowires exhibit a geometrical rotation invariance and under some conditions, DWs may be considered as nearly one dimensional, reducing complexity.
+Still, when the diameter exceeds approximately seven times the dipolar exchange length (\ie up to a few tens of nanometers), complex 3D magnetization textures may develop \cite{bib-FRU2015b}, involving 3D nanostructure features.
 The moderate dimensions of these structures allow for accurate micromagnetic simulations, and experiments are feasible using electrodeposition as a versatile growth method for high quality nanomaterials \cite{bib-SOU2014}.
-Two types of DWs topologies exist in such wires, both energetically stable and with very similar energy: the Bloch-Point-Wall (BPW) and the Transverse-Vortex-Wall (TVW) \cite{bib-FOR2002,bib-HER2002a,bib-THI2006,bib-FRU2015b}.
+Two types of DWs topologies exist in such wires, both energetically metastable and with very similar energy: the Bloch-Point-Wall (BPW) and the Transverse-Vortex-Wall (TVW) \cite{bib-FOR2002,bib-HER2002a,bib-THI2006,bib-YAN2010, bib-FRU2015b}.
 Experimental observations have demonstrated that these DWs can dynamically change topology under the application of a sufficiently large stimulus, either a longitudinal applied magnetic field \cite{bib-FRU2019} or a charge current inducing an \OErsted field \cite{bib-FRU2019b}.
-Simulations conducted under quasi-static conditions (with high damping $\alpha=1$, and moderate driving force) reveal the basics of the underlying microscopic phenomenon, which involves the annihilation and nucleation of the Bloch point and of a pair of surface vortex/antivortex (V/AV).
-Notably, even when the initial and final states have the same topology, an empirical rule has been proposed linking 2D and 3D topological numbers to account for this process \cite{bib-FRU2021}.
-In this report, we extend and generalize the topological rule for more complex transformations, which are experimentally relevant and involve multiple topological objects under various stimuli or damping conditions.
-We theoretically quantify non-trivial transient states and provide experimental proof of their existence.
-We also demonstrate that it is possible to predictably convert the topology of a DW from BPW to TVW or vice-versa.
+Simulations conducted under quasi-static conditions (with high damping $\alpha=1$, and moderate driving force) revealed the basics of the underlying microscopic phenomenon, which involves the annihilation and/or the nucleation of a Bloch point, and the existence of a pair of surface vortex/antivortex (V/AV).
+Notably, even when the initial and final states have the same topology, such as the switching of sign of circulation of a BPW, intermediate steps may not.
+An empirical conservation rule was proposed that allows to describe the magnetization texture at any time during a transformation, linking 2D and 3D topological numbers \cite{bib-FRU2021}.
+In this report, we provide the experimental proof of the topological transformations occurring during the BPW circulation switching, exhibiting a TVW as final state for nanosecond-short \OErsted field pulses, reminiscent of the transient change of topology.
+We demonstrate that it is possible to predictably convert the topology of a DW from BPW to TVW or vice-versa, depending on the duration of the current pulse.
+We also theoretically generalize the topological rule to transformations involving a larger number of Bloch points and surface vortices and antivortices, which with micromagnetic simulations we predict to occur for large stimuli or lower and thus realistic damping conditions.